iRNA-COSI/APAeval/summary_workflows/identification/specification/I_benchmark_specification.md

 Ranking: The best performing tool is the one with the highest proportion of PAS assigned to 3'-UTRs

-5. **bar plot** visualizing **proportion of PAS matched to multiple ground truth sites**.
-Separate plots should be prepared for different values of distance threshold:

-- 10 nt
-- 50 nt
-- 100 nt
+4. **bar plot** visualizing **percentage of genes with correctly identified number of PAS**

 **X axis** - benchmarked tool
-**Y axis** - proportion of PAS matched to multiple ground truth sites
+**Y axis** - percentage of genes with correctly identified number of PAS

 Input data:

 - RNA-Seq data compared with 3'end sequencing data
-- Simulated RNA-Seq data compared with dataset used for simulation

-Ranking: The best performing tool is the one with the lowest proportion of PAS matched to multiple ground truth sites
+Ranking: The best performing tool is the one with the highest ercentage of genes with correctly identified number of PAS.

 Optional plots - can be generated outside of OpenEBench: